 You’ll find Ralph Lauren’s Chicago flagship on The Magnificent Mile, right across the street from the historic Water Tower.
 It’s the largest Ralph Lauren store in the world, with four floors of the fashion icon’s classic designs.
 Skip the elevator so you can check out the vintage and antique artwork that lines the wood-paneled walls of the store’s grand staircase.

 You’ll find the same casual elegance at RL Restaurant, the first of only four Ralph Lauren restaurants in the world (the others are in Paris, London, and New York).
-Locals love to grab a seat on the pretty patio or hide out in the cozy lounge area complete with roaring fireplace and leather armchairs.
-Wherever you sit, you’ll enjoy a menu of carefully crafted new American classics.
+Locals love to grab a seat on the pretty patio or hide out in the cozy lounge area complete with a roaring fireplace and leather armchairs.
+Wherever you sit, you’ll enjoy a menu of carefully crafted New American classics.

 Shop and eat: Eataly Chicago